LogoLogo

 sqrt( ETH )

-The payoff function for a market can be any function over an available oracle feed.
-This function is the definition of the exposure one (1e18) taker position represents within the market.
+The payoff function for a given market can be any mathematical function operating on an available oracle price feed.
+This function also defines the nature and magnitude of exposure that one unit (1e18) of a Taker's position represents within that market.

 Positions

-For example, say one wanted to open a 1 ETH long position (payoff = 1 * ETH).
-This will open a taker position for 1 * market_payoff, so 1 * ETH.
-This position would keep 1 ETH of exposure until closed or liquidated.
+For instance, if a user wishes to open a 1 ETH long position where the market's payoff function is 1 * ETH, they would open a Taker position equivalent to 1 * market_payoff.
+This position would then maintain an exposure equivalent to 1 ETH until it is closed or liquidated.

 🏗️